• Home

 He works frequently at Kitchen Theatre Company in Ithaca, New York (USA) where one year he appeared in THE WHIPPING MAN by Matthew Lopez in which he played an American slave in 1865 at the end of the Civil War, Micheal Hollinger's OPUS about a classical string quartet in which he played a cellist who is battling cancer, and BROKE-OLOGY by Nathan Louis in which he played an inner-city father dying of multiple-sclerosis.

-He also appeared there in Dominque Morisseau's
+He also appeared there in Dominque Morisseau's SUNSET BABY and Gina Gionfriddo's AFTER ASHLEY.

 He recently recreated his role of Wynton in the Kitchen's production of THE ROYALE which also transferred to The Geva theatre in Rochester, NY